victoriadrake/hugo-theme-sam/exampleSite/content/about.md

 I have slick minimalist templates for list pages (such as a list of blog posts) and single pages (a page to read one blog post).
 You can use tags on your content, and view content by tags.

-I also have a simple responsive gallery built with CSS grid.
+I also have a simple responsive gallery feature.
 It'll look great on any screen, and all you have to do is provide a folder of images.

+If you want to get really fancy, you can add an option video background to my main page.

 I'm built and maintained by [Victoria Drake](https://victoria.dev) and a lovely team of [contributors](https://github.com/victoriadrake/hugo-theme-sam/graphs/contributors).